Akif245/zeta/src/content/products/en/item-a765.md

 main:
   id: 2
   content: |
-    Introducing the SF-AB A765 Assorted Screw Set – the ultimate solution for your screw fastening needs.
+    Introducing the SF-AB A765 Assorted Screw Set – the ultimate solution for your solutionsening needs.
 This comprehensive set includes a wide variety of screws meticulously curated to tackle various projects with ease and precision.
   imgCard: "@/images/product-image-2.avif"
   imgMain: "@/images/product-image-main-2.avif"
   imgAlt: "Mockup boxes of assorted screw set"